brianzou03/DNA-sequencing/README.md

 * orchid.fasta - Cypripedioideae, a subfamily of orchids for testing purposes

-Text datasets with DNA for 3 species, used in the species classifier
+Text datasets with DNA for 3 species, used in the species DNA classifier
 * human_data.txt
 * chimp_data.txt
 * dog_data.txt